openandclose/tosixinch/docs/options.rst

     for multiple trials and layout checking.

     If `force_download <#confopt-force_download>`__ is ``False`` (default),
-    the script skips downloading if the file already exists.
+    the program skips downloading if the file already exists.

     TODO:
-        So the script does nothing about ``iframe`` inline sources.
+        So the program does nothing about ``iframe`` inline sources.
         Downloading and rendering are done by converters, but we can't apply our css rules
         (They are different domains).